kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/25 - The Corrupted Temple II  (10-26-25).md

 >

 ## Notes
 - Tunnels seem jagged, not naturally made.
+We killed a lot more driders, etter caps, umber hulks, hellwasps, etc.
+- Voice called out to us, asked what have you done to the children.